lcharles123/qemu-arm/readme.md

   Very simple!
 These are the steps:

-  - Set the `BOOT` environment variable to the URL of any [disk image](#what-image-formats-are-supported) you want to install.
+  - Set the `BOOT` environment variable to the URL of any [disk image](#what-image-formats-are-supported) you want to install **or** for ready-to-use disks (i.e. Armbian qemu images), set BOOT and BIOS variables inside Makefile and use it.

   - Start the container and connect to [port 8006](http://localhost:8006) using your web browser.